OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/model.md

 Before enabling multi-tenant control, the global multi-tenant configuration needs to be enabled.
 Then, when enabling multi-tenant control for data models, the model is automatically added with a `tenantId` field.
 During data CRUD operations, this field is automatically assigned a value, achieving enforced isolation of data between tenants.

 ### 2.13 `partitionField` Partition Field

-Configuration of the grouping field in automatic partition scenarios.
-Currently, only supports setting a single partition field.
+Designed for use in large-scale relational database scenarios, the configuration of fields for automatic partitioning currently supports only the setting of a single partitioning field.

 ### 2.14 `description` Model Description